AdobeDocs/analytics.fr-FR/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 >[!IMPORTANT]
 >
->Les améliorations de latence concernant la publication de segments et l’interface utilisateur décrites sur cette page ne sont pas encore appliquées à tous les clients.
-L’environnement de production actuel est décrit [ici](https://docs.adobe.com/content/help/en/core-services/interface/audiences/t-publish-audience-segment.html).
+>The latency improvements regarding segment publishing and the user interface that are described on this page are not rolled out to all customers yet.
+The current production environment is described [here](https://docs.adobe.com/content/help/en/core-services/interface/audiences/t-publish-audience-segment.html).

 Publishing a segment to the Experience Cloud lets you use the segment for marketing activity in the [!UICONTROL Audience Library], [!DNL Target], [!DNL Audience Manager], and [!DNL Advertising Cloud].
-Les mises à jour récentes ont considérablement optimisé le processus de publication.
-Auparavant, la publication d’un segment utilisable prenait environ 48 heures.
+Recent updates have significantly optimized the publishing workflow.
+Previously, publishing a usable segment took approximately 48 hours.

-Désormais, le traitement peut prendre jusqu’à 8 heures, mais en fonction du trafic et de la taille du segment, le traitement peut être encore plus rapide.
-(Toutefois, nous n’avons pas actuellement le moyen de vous informer lorsque le segment est disponible.
-Vous devrez donc le vérifier manuellement.)
-Nous avons également porté le nombre maximum de segments publiables à 75 (contre 20).
-Vous pouvez afficher les segments publiés dans Composants &gt; Segments.
+Now, processing can take up to 8 hours, but depending on other traffic and on the segment size, processing may be even faster.
+(However, we currently do not have a way to inform you when the segment is available, so you will have to check manually.)
+We have also increased the maximum number of publishable segments to 75 (from 20).
+You can view published segments in Components &gt; Segments.

 ## Conditions préalables

 * Ensure that the report suite that you are saving this segment to is [enabled for the Experience Cloud](https://docs.adobe.com/content/help/en/core-services/interface/audiences/t-publish-audience-segment.html).
-Sinon, vous ne pouvez pas le publier dans Experience Cloud.
+Otherwise you cannot publish it to the Experience Cloud.
-* Vérifiez que vous travaillez dans une suite de rapports [mappée à votre organisation](https://docs.adobe.com/content/help/en/core-services/interface/about-core-services/report-suite-mapping.html)Experience Cloud.
+* Make sure you are working in a report suite that is mapped to your Experience Cloud organization.[](https://docs.adobe.com/content/help/en/core-services/interface/about-core-services/report-suite-mapping.html)
-* Assurez-vous que votre entreprise utilise des ID Experience Cloud.
+* Ensure that your organization is using Experience Cloud IDs.
-* Avant de pouvoir publier des segments, votre administrateur doit affecter l’autorisation Publication [!UICONTROL de] segments à un profil de produit dans la console [d’](https://docs.adobe.com/content/help/en/core-services/interface/manage-users-and-products/admin-getting-started.html)administration et vous ajouter au profil de produit.
+* Before you can publish segments, your Admin needs to assign the Segment Publishing permission to a product profile in the Admin Console, and add you to the product profile.[](https://docs.adobe.com/content/help/en/core-services/interface/manage-users-and-products/admin-getting-started.html)

 ## Considérations